supabugs/supabugs-widget/README.md

 Default `false`.
 Set it to `true`if you want to show the upload Attachments field.

+### `data-caption`

+The text behind the form.
+Something like "Report a new issue for this website"

 ## How it works

 When the script is loaded, it looks for the element with the